Divide and conquer complex flows. Part I: cluster and manifold-based local analysis: Local interpretation of an experimental jet flow

 Finally, figure~\ref{Fig:Jet_domain6} presents the results of the local Markov models, showing the transition probability matrix with the corresponding transition time matrix.
-For subdomain $6$, the cluster model indicates a switch between two phases, that can be identified from the transition probability matrix ($\mathcal{S}_1 \rightarrow \mathcal{S}_2 \rightarrow \mathcal{S}_3 \rightarrow \mathcal{S}_4 \rightarrow \mathcal{S}_5 \rightarrow \mathcal{S}_6$ and $ \mathcal{S}_7 \rightarrow \mathcal{S}_8 \rightarrow \mathcal{S}_9 $) with periods $T_{6,1} = 2.29$ and $T_{6,2} = 1.84$, respectively.
-The first phase is characterized by two large vortices, while the second displays three small vortices.
+For subdomain $\mathcal{D}_1$, the cluster model indicates a switch between two phases, that can be identified from the transition probability matrix ($\mathcal{C}_1 \rightarrow \mathcal{C}_2 \rightarrow \mathcal{C}_3 \rightarrow \mathcal{C}_4 \rightarrow \mathcal{C}_5 \rightarrow \mathcal{C}_6$ and $ \mathcal{C}_7 \rightarrow \mathcal{C}_8 \rightarrow \mathcal{C}_9 $) with periods $T_{1,1} = 2.29$ and $T_{1,2} = 1.84$, respectively.
+The first phase is characterised by two large vortices, while the second displays three small vortices.
 Both cycles describe the dynamics of the vortex shedding mechanism, with the difference that the first one captures the dynamics post-vortex pairing, similarly to the work of \citet{Kaiser2014jfm}, where the authors identify two cycles in a mixing layer: one related to the Kelvin-Helmholtz instability and the other to a vortex pairing.

-These dynamics are confirmed with a refined model based on 20 clusters, see Appendix~\ref{App:Jet}.
+These dynamics are confirmed with a refined model based on 20 clusters, see Appendix~\ref{App:JetSubdomains}.
 This high-resolution model identifies a centroid where two vortices merge that serves as a transition between the two cycles.
 However, this analysis is presented for the sake of interpretation and not for the identification of limit cycles.
 Increasing the number of clusters highly reduces the number of snapshots per cluster, thus increasing the variability of results despite augmenting the number of replicates in the $k$-means algorithm.
-The transition between both phases is between $\mathcal{S}_2$ and $\mathcal{S}_7$ in the low-resolution model.
+The transition between both phases is between $\mathcal{C}_2$ and $\mathcal{C}_7$ in the low-resolution model.